joergen7/chef-cuneiform/README.md

 ## Setting up Cuneiform

-To install Cuneiform locally, create a directory "cookbooks", clone the cookbook into it and install the dependencies:
+To install Cuneiform on your Ubuntu machine, create a directory "cookbooks", clone the cookbook into it and execute it:

     mkdir cookbooks
     cd cookbooks